thatblindgeye/LOTA-sheet-companion/README.md

 Handles loading and unloading ammo from the weapon associated with the `weapon id`.

 - The `amount to load` can be either a positive or negative integer.
 A positive integer will reload ammo into the specified `weapon id`, while a negative integer will unload the specified amount.
-- The `bulk ammo id` is the id of the ammo that the weapon uses.
+- The `bulk ammo id` is the `data-reprowid` attribute value of the "bulk" ammo that the weapon uses.
-- The `weapon ammo id` is optional, and is the id of a specific ammo associated with the specific weapon.
+- The `weapon ammo id` is optional, and is the `data-reprowid` attribute value of a specific ammo associated with the specific weapon.
 This should be used in cases where a weapon can have multiple types of ammo loaded at once, such as metal bullets and rubber rounds.

 #### Shoot ammo